Diving cylinder: Nominal volume

-Physical dimensions
+Linear dimensions

+Linear dimensions capture the outside diameter (OD), wall thickness, and end thickness of a bare cylinder, as the sizes of valves and other accessories vary.
 Cylinders made from seamless steel and aluminium alloys are described here.
-The constraints on filament wound composite cylinders will differ:
+The constraints on filament wound composite cylinders will differ.

 There are a small number of standardised outside diameters as this is cost effective for manufacture, because most of the same tooling can be shared between cylinders of the same diameter and wall thickness.
 A limited number of standard diameters is also convenient for sharing accessories such as manifolds, boots and tank bands.
-Volume within a series with given outside diameter is controlled by wall thickness, which is consistent for material, pressure class, and design standard, and length, which is the basic variable for controlling volume within a series.
+Volume within a series with a given outside diameter is controlled by wall thickness, which is consistent for material, pressure class, design standard, and length, which is the basic variable for controlling volume within a series.
 Mass is determined by these factors and the density of the material.
-Steel cylinders are available in the following size classes, and possibly others:
+Steel cylinders are available in the following size classes, among others: